Vitti-Capital-Tech/Option_Scope/docs/paper_trading_explained.md

 CPU saved is the smaller half (~2% of a core at 40 accounts); the point is that two accounts can no longer disagree about the same quote at the same instant.

+#### The metadata map is shared too — and that has a sharp edge

+To parse a tick once for everyone, the hub also needs **one** `symbol → { strike, lotSize, contractValue, type, expiry }` map, merged from every account.
+Symbols carry their expiry (`C-BTC-79000-020926`), so different expiries can never collide.
+What *can* collide is two accounts describing the **same** symbol — and they are not equally authoritative.

+An account subscribes two kinds of symbol.
+Its **own chain**, built from the products list for its `config.expiry`.
+And the legs of any position it still holds on a **different** expiry — a window with `daysToExpiry: 1` re-points `config.expiry` while yesterday's position is still open, and the engine has to keep pricing that position to exit it.

+That second kind used to copy `lotSize` from the **position** instead of the instrument.
+A position's lot is how much you bought (`0.31`, or `0` once the short is bought back); the instrument's lot is a property of the contract.
+A plain `Object.assign` merge then let whichever account registered last decide, so on 2026-09-02 a `0.31` from an account trading 3 Sep became the contract lot of a 2 Sep symbol **for every account**, including the ones actually trading 2 Sep.

+Everything downstream is built on `deltaNotional = |delta| × lotSize`, so the delta-neutral ratio `sellQty = buyDN / sellDN` came out ~3× too large.
+JD Algo's scanner showed 5 call matches; the engine kept **1** (the other four blew past `maxSellQty: 10`) and priced that one at **-$32.80 / -3.26%** where the scanner showed **+$111.15 / +11.11%** — so no entry ever cleared the ATM P&L gate.
+A leg carrying `lotSize: 0` was worse: `deltaNotional: 0` fails the delta check outright.

+Note what made this a *fleet* bug rather than a local one: before parsing moved into the hub, each account parsed with its own map, so a wrong lot only ever hurt the account holding the foreign position — and that account wasn't trading that expiry, so nothing broke.
+The optimisation didn't introduce the wrong value; it removed the isolation that had been hiding it.

+Three changes, at three depths:

+1. **Source** — the fallback resolves the real contract lot from `products` by symbol and fills in `contractValue`; a position's sized lot never enters the map.
+2. **Merge** — chain-derived metadata beats position-derived, in either arrival order.
+3. **Tripwire** — any surviving disagreement on `lotSize` / `contractValue` / `strike` /
+   `expiry` logs `symbol meta conflict` once per symbol+field.
+The failure took a day to find because the symptom (a wrong ROI) sat three layers below the cause and nothing in between said a word.

+A related edge, same family: `atmStrike` is now picked from the account's **own expiry** only. `tickerData` holds those foreign position legs too, and weekly chains use a coarser strike grid than the dailies — so "nearest listed strike to spot" could return a strike the traded chain doesn't list, quietly pushing every ATM lookup onto bracket-averaged estimates.

 Separately, `getSpotPrice` is now a shared cache keyed by underlying (`SPOT_CACHE_TTL_MS`, default 5s) with concurrent callers coalesced onto one request.
 It is